-The handbook on 'Postgraduate Lecture Synopses and Research Colloquia' lists the assessed courses on offer under the title 'Postgraduate Teaching'.
-These include the third year undergraduate options, which you may attend and offer for assessment by participating in the appropriate tutorials or classes - provided, of course, that you have not already taken the course as an undergraduate!
+The on-line handbook on 'Postgraduate Lecture Synopses and Research Colloquia' lists the assessed courses on offer under the title 'Postgraduate Teaching'.
+These include the third year undergraduate options, which you may attend and offer for assessment by participating in the appropriate tutorials or classes - provided of course that you have not already taken the course as an undergraduate!
 Other courses are assessed by a series of mathematical problems or written questions that you must complete and submit to the lecturer for marking.
 You should agree your choice of assessed courses with your supervisors, to make sure they are acceptable for your transfer requirement.

-Due to the diverse range of students' academic backgrounds and the increasingly interdisciplinary nature of modern research, your supervisor might advise you to attend courses other than those listed, either others given within the Department (eg the first year Crystallography course) or from outside.
-The MPLSD Graduate Academic Programme Web Learn site https://weblearn.ox.ac.uk/portal/site/mpls/gap/page/module_signup provides a searchable listing of all postgraduate courses that are being given within the Mathematical, Physical and Life Sciences Division.
-If you wish to offer a course from another department as one of your two assessed courses, then you should first discuss whether this is appropriate with your supervisor and then request approval from the Director of Graduate Studies (DGS).
-Once approval is given, you can book a place on the course via the GAP Weblearn interface.
-Provided your performance on the course can be properly assessed, the DGS will be sympathetic to your request because the Department's policy is to make graduate provision responsive to the needs of the individual student.
-Please do not use the GAP booking system for Materials courses.
+Due to the diverse range of students' academic backgrounds and the increasingly interdisciplinary nature of modern research, your supervisor might advise you to attend courses other than those listed; either others given within the Department (eg the first year Crystallography course) or from outside.
+The MPLSD Graduate Academic Programme (GAP) site https://weblearn.ox.ac.uk/portal/hierarchy/mpls/gap/page/module_signup provides a searchable listing of all postgraduate courses that are being given within the Mathematical, Physical and Life Sciences Division.
+This Researcher Training Information site is a WebLearn resource created for all research students, postdoctoral researchers and their supervisors at Oxford.
+It provides quick links to a wide range of research, academic and transferable skills training offered throughout the University.

+If you wish to offer a course from another department as one of your two assessed courses, then you should first discuss with your supervisor whether this is appropriate and then request approval from the Director of Graduate Studies (DGS).
+Once approval is given, you can book a place on the course via the GAP Researcher Training Information Weblearn interface.
+Provided your performance on the course can be properly assessed the DGS will be sympathetic to your request because the Department's policy is to make graduate provision responsive to the needs of the individual student.
+Please do not use the GAP or RTT booking system for Materials courses.

 If you attend a Materials undergraduate lecture course as one of your assessed courses, please let the lecturer know so that he/she is aware of the need to provide an assessment for you.
-Please put your name on any work submitted plus (graduate) in brackets so the assessor knows you are a postgraduate and not an undergraduate.
+On any work submitted please put your name followed by 'graduate' in brackets so the assessor knows you are a postgraduate and not an undergraduate.